uyar/postinst/README.md

   ```

 Tasks can be disabled by setting the `disabled` key to true.
-If disabled, the task will be skipped in the script is run without specific tasks.
+If disabled, the task will be skipped if the script is run
+without specific tasks.
-If the script is run with a specific task as parameter, the `disabled` key will have no effect.
+If the script is run with a specific task as parameter,
+the `disabled` key will have no effect.

 All other keys will be ignored.
 These can be used for note taking or other purposes.

-Note: The actions are written so that running them multiple times will not cause any problems or repeated effects.
+*Note*: The actions are written so that running them multiple times
+will not cause any problems or repeated effects (idempotance).
-Custom action functions should also try to achieve this goal.
+Custom action functions should also aim to achieve this goal.